May 18, 2018//Ellen NeveuxLast Updated: January 20, 2021

 On their own, the words “Internet” and “Things” both make sense, but when you put them together things aren’t as clear.
 According to TechTarget, examples of a “thing” may be a person with a heart monitor implant, a car with built-in sensors, or any other man-made object that can be assigned an IP address that can transfer data.
 IoT consists of connected objects that are able to exchange different pieces of data using embedded sensors; there is no need for human interaction.

 According to ZDNet, the goal of IoT is to merge together the digital and physical worlds and have them work together to make life easier.
 Today, billions of physical devices that collect and share data are connected to the Internet.
 Along the same lines, IoT adds a level of digital intelligence to devices that would otherwise not be characterized as “smart”— devices become “smart” when they can communicate without human being involvement.
 Although the interconnectivity and promised ease-of-use both seem like something from the future or a movie, it is very much the reality we all live in.
-As such, there are benefits and drawbacks to IoT, especially when enterprise organizations integrate it into their systems.
+As such, there are benefits and risks to IoT, especially when enterprise organizations integrate it into their systems.

 IoT is imperative for success in the enterprise world.
 ZDNet says that enterprises use IoT to have access to more data about their own products and systems, that gives them the ability to make changes as a result.
 So for many enterprise organizations, IoT is great as a way to get feedback on both products and systems.
 This feedback allows for the implementation of change.
 Along with the availability of feedback, IoT can also increase efficiency for an enterprise.
 On the consumer side, the benefit of IoT is that it promises to make the environment we live in smarter.
-Sadly, there is more to IoT than just the feedback, increase in efficiency, and a smarter environment—there are some severe drawbacks to the use of IoT.
+Sadly, there is more to IoT than just the feedback, increase in efficiency, and a smarter environment—there are some severe risks to the use of IoT.
 One of the drawbacks for the consumer, for example, is privacy.
 IoT has been in the news lately, especially for the issues with Amazon’s Alexa.

 There are also many drawbacks for an enterprise organization.
 Without proper regulation, it leaves an organization open to all sorts of cyberattacks.
 For example, the more things that enter the IoT, the more cybersecurity professionals will need to up their regulations to make sure they are safe from bad actors.
 Terrifyingly enough, many IoT systems are built by organizations that don’t even consider the need for built-in security or security patches, so there may not even be a fix to issues that leaves weaknesses (like a privacy issue, or issues with personal devices).